kwaledesign/Archetype-Layout/README.md

   </tr>
   <tr class="even">
     <th><code>unit</code></th>
     <td>Base class which divides a line into columns.
 The sum of all children of a row should be equal to one.
-(Beware of [sub-pixel rounding](http://palantir.net/blog/responsive-design-s-dirty-little-secret) issues).
+Beware of [sub-pixel rounding](http://palantir.net/blog/responsive-design-s-dirty-little-secret) issues.
   </tr>
   <tr class="odd">
     <th><code>sizeXofY</code></th>